MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/per-monitor-awareness-extenders.md

 4. Remoting into a machine when the local and remote machines have different scale factors for the primary monitor.
     - This scenario helps test that UI is responding to the dynamic Windows DPI change

-A good preliminary test for whether UI might have problems is whether or not the code utilizes either the *Microsoft.VisualStudio.Utilities.Dpi.DpiHelper* or *Microsoft.VisualStudio.PlatformUI.DpiHelper* classes.
+A good preliminary test for whether your UI might have problems is whether the code utilizes the *Microsoft.VisualStudio.Utilities.Dpi.DpiHelper*, *Microsoft.VisualStudio.PlatformUI.DpiHelper*, or *VsUI::CDpiHelper* classes.
 These old DpiHelper classes only support System DPI awareness and won’t always function correctly when the process is PMA.

 Typical usage of these DpiHelpers will look like: